The Most Fascinating NFT Statistics for 2026

 Meme NFTs are valuable because of their universal recognisability.
 The Doge meme owner sold it for a record-breaking $4 million worth of Ether.
 The previous record-holder was “Disaster Girl,” which raked in around $570,000.

 NFTs are valuable because they are digital assets that no one can copy.
-In the past three years, the craze was all about buying unique memes and artwork.
+In the past years, the craze was all about buying unique memes and artwork.
 However, in the future, NFTs could become a way for artists to ensure that they get royalties from their content.

 Sources